copsTvFan/cops-episode-guide/guide.md

 - (Wichita, KS -- 4:24 PM Suspicious Vehicle) A gross white woman and a gay black guy are in a car in front of a house where they shouldn't be with no ID, no clue, she has 6 warrants and he is an alcoholic and on parole.
-- (Palm Beach Co, FL -- 9:27 PM Domestic Disturbance Call) Sheriff's Office District 1 Martin and his wife are drunk and fight over the keys to the truck.
+- (Palm Beach County, FL -- 9:27 PM Domestic Disturbance Call) Sheriff's Office District 1 Martin and his wife are drunk and fight over the keys to the truck.
 She rips his shirt and he cuts her arm.